 Get Better Surface Pro 4 Battery Life: Sync Your Email Less

 To go hand in hand with that examination of apps that consume too much battery power, take a look at how often you have Outlook or Outlook Mail check for new messages.
 Every time these app search for new messages, they’re hitting your battery life just a bit.

 For the Outlook Mail app included with Windows 10, go to the Settings app and look in Accounts.
 Now select Email & App Accounts.
 Tap or click on each account and select manage to lower the amount of times your PC checks that account for new emails.

 Get Better Surface Pro 4 Battery Life: Turn On Power Saver Mode

 Like Windows Phone before it, the Surface Pro 4 has a special mode meant for situations where longer battery life is required.
 It’s called Power Saver Mode and it can be toggled at any time or configured to turn on automatically.

 Tap or click on the battery icon in your Taskbar on the right side.
 Now click or tap on Battery Saver.

 - Check to see how much battery life your device has left by tapping or clicking on the battery icon in the Taskbar.
 This estimate is updated in real-time> It’s based on your screen brightness and processor load.

 - The Surface Pro line had a Power Cover at one point that almost doubled battery life.
 Unfortunately, Microsoft never refreshed the Power Cover when it introduced the Surface 3 and Surface Pro 3.
 Some report good results with the Power Cover and Surface Pro 4, but it’s not an officially supported accessory any longer.

 Good luck with your Surface Pro 4.
-Here’s to hoping these tips lead to better battery performance when you’re away with your Windows 2-in-1.
+Here’s to hoping these tips lead to better battery Surface Pro 4 battery life for you.